forestagostinelli/DeepCubeA_Exercises/README.md

 This currently contains one exercise.
 More to come.

-For any issues, please contact Forest Agostinelli (fagostin@uci.edu)
+For any issues, please contact Forest Agostinelli (foresta@cse.sc.edu)

 # Setup
 These exercises require Python3, PyTorch, and numpy.